Scaled Agile Framework (SAFe)

 The core of the Nexus framework is the Nexus Integration Team which consists of a Product Owner, Scrum Master, and one or more members from each Scrum team.
 SpiraPlan provides the perfect tool for managing the individual Scrum teams and the Nexus integration team with its support for product backlogs, multiple releases per product, and program-level backlogs.

-Why Choose SpiraPlan for Scaled Agile?
+Why Choose SpiraPlan for Scaled Agile/SAFe?

 Now that we’ve looked at the reasons for scaling agile, as well as the different levels in which it can be scaled, what tool should you use to implement it for your organization?